SynchroSoft/Quiz1/README.md

 ## What You Should Do
 This code does not have any wiring for the logic of this calculator.
 It's practically, just plain HTML implemented with some helpful React Components.
 We would like you to finish this project by adding the logic to the components and make the calculator work properly.

-**But**, implementing a calculator is not as easy as it sounds.
 Here is what we would like you to accomplish:

 ### 1) Required items
 1. Every digit that is clicked should be added as the least significant digit.